MichaelTRutherford/MichaelTRutherford/README.md

 ### Hi there I'm Michael 👋

-I have been developing for years.
-After I got my Masters in Information Technology I was using VB.Net professionally.
-This is when I learned SQL
+I have been developing for years, learning and forgetting many languages.

+After I got my Masters Degree in Information Technology, I started using VB.Net professionally.
+This is when I learned SQL and SQL programming.

-I have since learned C# and used it professionally.
+I have since learned C# and have used it professionally, working in WinForms.

 I have learned ASP.Net Core MVC and have created several projects in it.